 We saw Haile Selassie Church.

-Mount Entoto is qlso where Menelik II resided and built his palace.
+Mount Entoto is also where Menelik II resided and built his palace.

 The wooden doors were fabulous.

-This is the oldest Eucalyptust tree in Ethiopia.
+This is the oldest Eucalyptus tree in Ethiopia.
 It was brought here from Australia.

-Back at the Juniper Hotel tonight we had lamb dinner in the hotel we had lamb dinner.
-It is hard to stay awake and longer tonight.
-The time in Ethiopia is 10:00 pm and it is 11 hours later than it is in Portland and I am pretty exhausted.
-We have to be ready to leave at 6;30 tomorrow morning.
+Back at the Juniper Hotel tonight we had lamb dinner in the hotel.
+The time in Ethiopia is only 10:00 pm which is 11 hours later than it is in Portland.
+But our internal clocks are still functioning on Portland time and I am pretty exhausted.
+We have to be ready to leave at 6:30 tomorrow morning.